 - Advisory committees must be chartered before they can meet or conduct any business.
 Charters must be renewed every two years, or they will be terminated under the sunset provisions of Section 14 of the FACA, unless otherwise provided by law. - Advisory committee meetings are required to be open to the public, with limited exceptions as provided for in Section 552b of title 5, United States Code.
 Meetings not subject to FACA include NOSB briefing meetings initiated by the USDA to exchange facts and information, member orientation and training, and NOSB Subcommittee meetings.
 Such meetings are not subject to FACA because they are not conducted for the purpose of providing the USDA with NOSB advice or recommendations. - Designated Federal Officers must approve all meetings and agendas, and attend meetings.
-The Advisory Board Specialist is the NOSB's Designated Federal Officer. - Meeting notices and agendas must be published in the Federal Register to accommodate public participation.
-Although not required by FACA, the NOP strives to: - Post a provisional agenda on its web site no later than 90 days before the meeting is scheduled to begin - Post a final agenda, on its web site, no later than 45 days before the meeting is scheduled to begin - The NOP will strive to publish notice of the next NOSB meeting in the Federal Register as early after the previous NOSB meeting as possible.
-This notice will serve as an "open docket" in which public comment can be received by the NOP and NOSB.
+The Advisory Committee Specialist is the NOSB's Designated Federal Officer. - Meeting notices and agendas must be published in the Federal Register to accommodate public participation.
+Although not required by FACA, the NOP strives to: - Post a provisional agenda on its web site no later than 90 days before the meeting is scheduled to begin. - Post a final agenda, on its web site, no later than 45 days before the meeting is scheduled to begin. - Publish notice of the next NOSB meeting in the Federal Register as early after the previous NOSB meeting as possible.
+This notice will serve as an "open docket" in which the NOSB and NOP can receive public comment.
 Notwithstanding the above, the NOP will publish notice of the meeting in the Federal Register no later than 45 days before the meeting is scheduled to begin - While meeting transcripts are not required under FACA, the NOP provides transcripts or meeting notes to support the transparency of Board meetings and to support subsequent rulemaking activities.
-The NOP also issues a short meeting summary, which is required by FACA, after each biannual meeting that summarizes the key issues discussed, and the outcome of voting. - Advisory committee documents must be available for public inspection and copying until the committee ceases to exist. - Interested persons shall be permitted to attend, appear before, or file statements with any advisory committee, subject to reasonable rules or regulations. - Additional information may be found at the FACA homepage: http://www.gsa.gov/portal/content/100916
+The NOP also issues a short meeting summary, which is required by FACA, after each biannual meeting that summarizes the key issues discussed, and the outcome of voting. - Advisory committee documents must be available for public inspection and copying until the committee ceases to exist. - Interested persons shall be permitted to attend, appear before, or file statements with any advisory committee, subject to reasonable rules or regulations. - Additional information may be found at the FACA homepage: www.gsa.gov/faca